mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Server.md

 ```

 Create a new server by defining the resource.
 The posted object must define the
-_name_ field with the name of the server and the _parameters_ field with JSON
+_data.id_ field with the name of the server and the
-object containing values for the _address_ and _port_ parameters.
-The following
+_data.atttributes.parameters_ field with JSON object containing values for the
+_address_ and _port_ parameters.
+The following is the minimal required JSON
-is the minimal required JSON object for defining a new server.
+object for defining a new server.

 ```javascript
 {